helenclx/LazyVim/README.md

     git clone https://github.com/helenclx/LazyVim.git $env:LOCALAPPDATA\nvim
     ```

-1. Start Neovim and wait for the plugins to be installed.
+1. Run `nvim` command in the terminal to start Neovim and wait for the plugins to be installed.

 1. Install the following [Lazy Extras](https://www.lazyvim.org/extras):
     - `coding.luasnip`